Kosciuszko Foundation: Activities

 The foundation provides scholarships and fellowships to Polish students, scholars, and artists.
 They were invited for research or educational stay by an institution of higher education in the United States.
 Several programs are also targeted at Polish musicians.
 Grants for U.S. citizens include research and study opportunities in Poland.

 The foundation organizes cultural events for the Polish community.
 It is the largest public institution in North America dedicated solely to Polish art.
+The foundation highlights Polish art for Polish Heritage month.
 Exhibitions are held that draw from the permanent collection of oils, watercolors, prints, drawings, ceramics, sculpture, tapestries and photographs.
 An annual Chopin Piano Competition showcases young talent.

 The foundation sponsors and publishes the biggest Polish-American and American-Polish dictionary, known as Kosciuszko Foundation Dictionary and published in a book and CD-ROM format.
 The recent version, titled New Kosciuszko Foundation Dictionary, was issued in 2003.
 Its editor-in-chief was a renowned Polish professor of the English language.